QuestCraftPlusPlus/QuestCraft/README.md

 - [Cull Leaves](https://modrinth.com/mod/cull-leaves) (Culls leaves that are behind other leaves for better performance)
 - [Architectury API](https://modrinth.com/mod/architectury-api) (makes lots of mods available)
-- [Indium](https://modrinth.com/mod/indium) (Uses the Fabric Rendering API to allow many mods to work with Sodium) (**NOTE: Your must have the latest Sodium version in order for the mod to work, otherwise the game WILL crash.**)
+- [Indium](https://modrinth.com/mod/indium) (Uses the Fabric Rendering API to allow many mods to work with Sodium) (**NOTE: You must have the latest Sodium version in order for the mod to work, otherwise the game WILL crash.**)
 - [Mod Menu](https://modrinth.com/mod/modmenu) (Adds a mod menu to see what mods are present, and if [YetAnotherConfigLib](https://modrinth.com/mod/yacl) is present, can customize mod settings)

+**NOTE: When installing (supported) mods on your Quest, you may need to update a mod that's bundled in with QCXR.
+However, this may lead to unexpected crashes!
+If you experience any, please file an issue.**
 At the moment, Iris and Canvas do not work.
 We are working on porting Sodium into its fullest, and if you would like to contribute, please make a PR for your work on our [Sodium](https://github.com/QuestCraftPlusPlus/sodium-fabric) repo.
 Performance is key!